Fernando (footballer, born 1987)

-Fernando Francisco Reges (born 25 July 1987), known simply as Fernando ([feʁˈnɐ̃du]), is a Brazilian professional footballer who plays for Spanish club Sevilla as a defensive midfielder.
+Fernando Francisco Reges (born 25 July 1987), known simply as Fernando ([feʁˈnɐ̃du]), is a Brazilian professional footballer who last played as a defensive midfielder for Internacional.

 He spent the longest spell of his career with Porto after signing in 2007, going on to appear in 237 competitive matches and win 12 major titles, including four Primeira Liga championships and the 2011 Europa League.
-He also played professionally in England, Turkey and Spain, winning the domestic league twice with Galatasaray, the 2016 League Cup with Manchester City and the 2020 Europa League with Sevilla.
+He also played professionally in England, Turkey and Spain, winning the domestic league twice with Galatasaray, the 2016 League Cup with Manchester City and the 2020 and 2023 Europa Leagues with Sevilla.

 Fernando represented Brazil at under-20 level.

 Club career

 Porto

 Fernando was born in Alto Paraíso de Goiás.
-In June 2007 he signed a five-year contract with FC Porto directly from the Série C, having started his career at Vila Nova Futebol Clube.
-However, he spent his first year in Portugal loaned to C.F.
-Estrela da Amadora, where he was first choice.
+In June 2007, he signed a five-year contract with Porto directly from the Série C, having started his career at Vila Nova.
+However, he spent his first year in Portugal loaned to Estrela da Amadora, where he was first choice.

-In the 2008–09 season, having returned to Porto, Fernando was an ever-present midfield fixture alongside established Lucho González and Raul Meireles, as the northerners achieved a fourth consecutive Primeira Liga title.
+In the 2008–09 season, having returned to Porto, Fernando was an ever-present midfield fixture alongside the established Lucho González and Raul Meireles, as the northerners achieved a fourth consecutive Primeira Liga title.
 He continued to be a starter when healthy, appearing in 41 competitive games during the 2010–11 campaign (including two goals in nearly 3,000 minutes of action) as his team won the treble.

 On 9 February 2014, following an extensive negotiation that inclusively saw the player being suspended, Fernando renewed his contract with Porto until 2017.

 Manchester City

 On 25 June 2014, Fernando completed a move to Manchester City for an undisclosed fee believed to be in the region of £12 million; upon arriving, he said: "I will give my all every time I play and I'm looking forward to many happy years in Manchester".
-He made his competitive debut on 10 August in the 2014 FA Community Shield, playing the full 90 minutes in a 0–3 loss against Arsenal at Wembley Stadium.
+He made his competitive debut on 10 August in the 2014 FA Community Shield, playing the full 90 minutes in a 0–3 loss against Arsenal at Wembley.
 He first appeared in the Premier League a week later, in a 2–0 win away to Newcastle United.

 Fernando scored his first goal for City on 26 December 2014, contributing to a 3–1 away victory over West Bromwich Albion.
 He featured 90 minutes in the final of the League Cup on 28 February 2016, helping defeat Liverpool on penalties.
-On 4 May, he scored an own goal after 20 minutes of the UEFA Champions League semi-final fixture against Real Madrid at the Santiago Bernabéu Stadium – the first time the club coached by Manuel Pellegrini had reached that stage– in an eventual 1–0 loss (also on aggregate).
+On 4 May, he scored an own goal after 20 minutes of the UEFA Champions League semi-final fixture against Real Madrid at the Santiago Bernabéu – the first time the club coached by Manuel Pellegrini had reached that stage– in an eventual 1–0 loss (also on aggregate).

-During his three-year spell at the City of Manchester Stadium, Fernando played 102 official matches and scored four times.
+During his three-year spell at the Etihad, Fernando played 102 official matches and scored four times.